Arabization: Arabization in Oman

 The Modern South Arabian languages have also come under threat in Oman.
 Hobyot is considered a critically endangered language.
 The actual number of speakers is unknown, but it is estimated to be only a few hundred.
 Most of those who maintain the language are elderly, which adds to the likelihood that language extinction is near.
 Ethnologue categorizes it as a moribund language (EGIDS 8a).
 The only fluent speakers that are left are older than the child-bearing age, which ultimately makes integration of the language into subsequent generations highly improbable.
 Mechanisms of transmission would have to be created from outside the community in order to preserve it.

 The Harsusi language is also critically endangered, as most Harsusi children now attend Arabic-language schools and are literate in Arabic, Harsusi is spoken less in the home, meaning that it is not being passed down to future generations.
 With the discovery of oil in the area and the reintroduction of the Arabian Oryx in the area which has provided job opportunities for Harsusi men, this has led to them using primarily Arabic or Mehri when communicating with their co-workers.
 These factors have also caused many Harasis to speak Arabic and Mehri in addition to or in place of Harsusi.
 These pressures led one researcher to conclude in 1981 that "within a few generations Harsusi will be replaced by Arabic, more specifically by the Omani Arabic standard dialect" though this has not yet materialized.
 UNESCO has categorised Harsusi as a language that is "definitely endangered".

 The Shehri language has also come under threat in recent years, prior to the Arabization of Oman, Shehri was once spoken from Yemen's Hadhramaut region to Ras Al Hadd in Eastern Oman.
 Until around as little as forty years ago, Shehri was spoken by all of the inhabitants of Dhofar as the common language, including by the native Arabic speakers in Salalah who spoke it fluently.
 The remainder of Dhofar's inhabitants all spoke Shehri as their mother tongue.
 Today however Arabic has taken over as the form of mutual communication in Dhofar and is now exclusively spoken by those to whom it is their native tongue.
-A number of the older generation of Shehri language speakers, particularly those who live in the mountains, don't even speak Arabic and it was only around fifty years ago that most of Dhofar's Shehri speaking population began to learn it.
+A number of the older generation of Shehri language speakers, particularly those who live in the mountains, do not even speak Arabic and it was only around fifty years ago that most of Dhofar's Shehri speaking population began to learn it.
 The fact that Arabic has a written form unlike Shehri has also greatly contributed to its decline.

 Another language, Bathari is the most at risk of dying out with its numbers (as of 2019) at currently anywhere from 12 to 17 fluent elderly speakers whereas there are some middle aged speakers but they mix their ancestral tongue with Arabic instead.
 The tribe seems to be dying out with the language also under threat from modern education solely in Arabic.
 The Bathari language is nearly extinct.
 Estimates are that the number of remaining speakers are under 100.